christoph88/tagmanager-build-tool/README.md

 # TBT - Tagmanager build tool

-## TODO Remove these TODO's

-## TODO

-- pull src
-- pull and extract
-- build dist
-  - build and transpile
-  - build and test
-- build and push dist
-- push dist
-- push src

 ## Description

 Tagmanager build tool is a unofficial tool which downloads and uploads your Tagmanager tags, variables and templates.
 This will enable you to work in a code editor of choice and version your code.

-## Roadmap

-Following ideas I am toying with but their is no strict timeline:

-1. Enable transpiling of ES6 to ES5 which enables you to write tag, variables and templates in a modern vesion of javascript.
-1. Test suite: enable automated testing of your code.

 ## Installation